• Home

 • Educate & empower peers with trainings on what should and should not be allowed in spaces of vulnerable individuals in recovery.

-• Establish an easy access submission link and hotline for safe reporting.
+• Establish an easy access submission link and hotline for safe reporting in every RCO in the state of Georgia.

 • Immediate revocation of certification(s) of any peer specialist, facilitator, affiliate or program leader exhibiting predatory behavior of any kind and immediate removal from one's position, seizing access to vulnerable peers in recovery.

-• Push for policy and legislation that ensures recovery community organizations are held accountable for ethical violations to remain safe, and secure for generations to come.
+• Push for policy and legislation that ensures recovery community organizations are held fully accountable for ethical violations to remain safe, and secure for generations to come.

 Your voice matters.